hulanbv/module-nest-utilities-client/readme.md

 | `usePost`   | POST          |
 | `usePut`    | PUT           |

-Or, for edge cases: [`useRequest`](#useRequestservice-query-method-httpOptions-stateOptions).
+Or, for edge cases: <a href="#useRequestservice-query-method-httpOptions-stateOptions">`useRequest`</a>.

-All these hooks return an [IRequestState](#interface-IRequestState) object.
+All these hooks return an <a href="#interface-IRequestState">IRequestState</a> object.
 The following example implements request state properties in a practical context.

 #### Simple implementation